 Source: Tham Yuen-C & Quek Hong Shin

 There are roughly 3 major components that makes the google site search suite-

 Google site search Crawler –

 What is a crawler?- A crawler is a software program that visits websites and reads its pages and creates entries for a search engine index.
-These are also called as bots or spiders.
-The web crawler starts with a initial list of URLs crawl
+These are also called bots or spiders.
+The web crawler starts with an initial list of URLs crawl

 Crawler main characteristics-

 Google’s crawler is a highly resilient one and it has a great balance between latency and throughput.

-Latency – the amount of time it takes for a newly discovered page to be made available in the results page.
+Latency – the amount of time it takes for a newly discovered page to be made available on the results page.
 Throughput- the number of pages that get re-crawled and updated in the search results.

 If we crawl one page at a time and update the index, it will be having a much lower Latency, but the Throughput will suffer greatly.
 Google will not be able to crawl the entire web, one page at a time.
 If we update the index every 1million pages, it might be too late for a news page to be made available in the results.
 Google has a very elaborate setup to handle this (probably another article down the line).
 Another important aspect one has to consider when building a crawler is not to overload the web server in which the pages are hosted.
 This is called politeness.
 If the server is loaded, the bots give it enough breathing time between requests so that regular users are not affected by the crawl.
 When we built our crawler(Expertrec Bot), we have given it a great amount of consideration.